 - Smartwool – $140

-The Women’s Voormi River Run Hoodie is made of a wool blend – 52% wool, and 48% polyester.
+The Women’s Voormi River Run Hoodie is made of a wool blend – 52% wool and 48% polyester.
 I had hoped this meant the hoodie would not be itchy, and I was correct.
-I wore this hoodie for 9 days on the Arizona Trail without washing it.
+I wore this hoodie for nine days on the Arizona Trail without washing it.
 The garment was never itchy.

 Appearance and Fit

-Besides being light weight, the hoodie has a relaxed fit.
+Besides being lightweight, the hoodie has a relaxed fit.
 This is a plus for me when sleeping.
 I do not want a fitted garment.
 The rose color is also a solid color I like.
-Voormi offers 4 different colors, unlike a lot of the performance hoodies.
-The initial relaxed fit also led me to believe the hoodie would have a deep hood, good to layer over hats or beanies.
-This is definitely the case.
+Voormi offers four different colors, unlike a lot of performance hoodies.
+The initial relaxed fit also led me to believe the hoodie would have a deep hood, which is good to layer over hats or beanies.
+This is the case.

 There are a few little extras on the hoodie.
 Some I like, and others I could do without.

 - There is a small button above the neck.
-I like this because I can tighten up the hood when I sleep, or in windy conditions, but it does not choke me.
+I like this because I can tighten the hood when I sleep or in windy conditions, but it does not choke me.

-- Thumb loops – It does not really need these, and I don’t care that much for the elastic material, but if you’re using it for more of a performance hoodie, when climbing, skiing, etc., these are a nice to have.
-They are so small that I don’t really notice them.
+- Thumb loops – It does not need these, and I don’t care that much for the elastic material, but if you’re using it for more of a performance hoodie, when climbing, skiing, etc., these are nice to have.
+They are so small that I don’t notice them.

 - I like the brand name on the front.
-It is a darker shade of red and subtle.
+It is a darker shade of red and is subtle.
 The same goes for the “V” on the back shoulder of the garment.

 Women’s Voormi River Run Hoodie Post-Hike Thoughts